power (solar) tower

 Power tower system.
 Image courtesy of SunLabs, DOE.

-A power tower, also known as a central receiver solar power plant, is a type of concentrating collector system that employs a field of large mirrors that follow the Sun's path across the sky.
+A power tower, also known as a central receiver solar power plant, is a type of concentrating collector system that employs a field of large, flat mirrors that follow the Sun's path across the sky.
 The mirrors concentrate sunlight onto a receiver on top of a high tower.
 A computer keeps the mirrors aligned so the reflected rays of the Sun are always aimed at the receiver, where temperatures well above 1000°C can be reached.
-High-pressure steam is generated to produce electricity.